tpayne/terraform-examples/README.md

 	cd samples/Azure
 	terraform init && terraform plan && terraform apply -auto-approve

-You can delete all the resources using `terraform destroy -auto-approve -force`
+You can delete all the resources using `terraform destroy -auto-approve`

 Running AWS Samples
 -------------------